AlexFiliakov/MostlyOptimalBlog/content/stochasticizing-tail-risk.md

 date: 2025-10-20
 ---

 In practice, it's difficult to fit the tail shape of extreme losses to historical data because the data is very sparse.
+One approach is to make the tail stochastic and explore the resulting outcome space for reasonability.
+In this article, we study the outcome space of various insurance programs for a simplified company under loss assumptions with stochasticized parameters.
+We also apply Sobol sequences to increase the rate of convergence.

+The setup in this example is inspired by the manufacturing industry, but it should be treaded as merely a demonstration of the software's capabilities, and this article should not be used to make any insurance decisions.
+Any conclusions reached here for our model company are spurious and not to be taken as conclusive. **All corporate insurance purchasing decisions must be made in the full context of the individual company.**

 ## Company Configuration